NBA Rumors: LA Lakers Could Trade Dennis Schroder And Montrezl Harrell For DeMar DeRozan

 "If the Spurs were able to flip DeRozan for Montrezl Harrell and Dennis Schroder, this would be a home run deal.
 They would both be a perfect fit for Gregg Popovich and the San Antonio Spurs.
 This will continue to rebuild and give the team other options with Dejounte Murray.
 This is a large return for a player who is going to just leave anyway.
 It makes all the sense in the world for the Spurs to look for a trade partner for DeRozan so they can get a return.
 This is one of the best that they could ask for."

 Meanwhile, it remains unknown if the Lakers would be willing to part ways with Harrell and Schroder for a non-floor-spacing All-Star like DeRozan.
-Harrell and Schroder are the two biggest acquisitions of the Purple and Gold last fall.
-They signed Harrell in the 2020 free agency to fill the hole left by JaVale McGee and Dwight Howard in their frontcourt, while they traded for Schroder to address their need for another shot creator and playmaker.
+Harrell and Schroder were the two biggest acquisitions of the Purple and Gold last fall.
+They signed Harrell in free agency to fill the hole left by JaVale McGee and Dwight Howard in their frontcourt, while they traded for Schroder to address their need for another shot creator and playmaker.

 Still, DeRozan would undeniably be an intriguing acquisition for the Lakers.
-As other title contenders continue to grow stronger, they shouldn’t stop finding ways to improve their roster.
-DeRozan may remain hesitant to shoot the ball from beyond the arc, but he’s still an All-Star in the league.
+As other title contenders continue to grow stronger, they should keep finding ways to improve their roster.
+DeRozan may remain hesitant to shoot the ball from beyond the arc, but he's still an All-Star in the league.

-His arrival in Los Angeles would give them a very reliable third scoring option behind James and Davis and enable them to form their own “Big Three” in the 2020-21 NBA season.
-The veteran shooting guard would definitely love the idea of being traded to the Purple and Gold.
+His arrival in Los Angeles would give them a very reliable third scoring option behind James and Davis, and enable them to form their own "Big Three" in the 2020-21 NBA season.
+The veteran shooting guard would likely love the idea of being traded to the Purple and Gold.
 Unlike in San Antonio, joining forces with James and Davis would give him a realistic chance of winning his first championship ring this year.